 It turns out that the average American is now taller, fatter, and has bigger feet than their counterparts in 1960’s.
 The average woman was a size 6.5 in 1960; now she’s an 8.5-9!
 Her foot is also wider and slightly flatter.

 Why is this evolutionary change happening?
 Why are we growing bigger feet?
 Part of the explanation is good: better nutrition and better medical care.
 Children are growing taller and this growth also extends their shoe size.
-Part of the explanation is not such a good thing: increased obesity especially in children causing our feet to have lower arches, spreading them out wider and slightly longer.
+Part of the explanation is not such a good thing: increased obesity, especially in children, is causing our feet to have lower arches, spreading them out wider and slightly longer.

-Yes, our feet are on the average two sizes bigger than our ancestors just 4 decades ago, but a good upside is that we are also living longer!
+Yes, our feet are on the average two sizes bigger than just 4 decades ago, but a good upside is that we are also living longer!